 The cooking time and temperature settings on your rice cooker can also affect the texture of your rice.
 If the rice is cooked at too high a temperature or for too long, it can become mushy.
 Be sure to follow the recommended cooking time and temperature for the type of rice you’re using.

-See also How to cook a tortilla on the stove
+See also How long to cook chicken meatballs in oven

 Note: Different types of rice may require slightly different cooking times and water ratios, so it’s important to consult the instructions or recipes specific to the rice variety you’re using.